Rihay66/3Sisters-Documentation/Engine/Window/Window.md

 // app.hpp
 // recommend to place classes in headers and define functions in source

-// both GLFW and SDL versions the Window class is named the same way
+// since both GLFW and SDL versions the Window class is named the same way
+// to differentiate this namespace usage is required
+// example: use the GLFW window version module using namespace GLFW;

 class App : public Window{
 	private: